Kempsville, Virginia: Present day

 Kempsville is one of seven residence districts in the City of Virginia Beach, and is thereby associated with one seat on the city council.
 Although the official land area of the Kempsville district is small relative to the size of the City of Virginia Beach, Kempsville's historical influence stretches the entire span of Princess Anne Road from the Norfolk border to the Courthouse and Pungo areas of the city.

 Schools

 The community of Kempsville operates under the Virginia Beach City Public School System.
-There are three public high schools, three public middle schools, and ten public elementary schools, respectively: Kempsville High School, Tallwood High School, Salem High School, Kempsville Middle School, Brandon Middle School, Larkspur Middle School, Arrowhead Elementary, Centerville Elementary, College Park Elementary, Fairfield Elementary, Indian Lakes Elementary, Kempsville Elementary, Kempsville Meadows Elementary, Point O'View Elementary, Providence Elementary, Tallwood Elementary, and Woodstock Elementary.
+There are three public high schools, four public middle schools, and ten public elementary schools, respectively: Kempsville High School, Tallwood High School, Salem High School, Kempsville Middle School, Brandon Middle School, Larkspur Middle School, Salem Middle School, Arrowhead Elementary, Centerville Elementary, College Park Elementary, Fairfield Elementary, Indian Lakes Elementary, Kempsville Elementary, Kempsville Meadows Elementary, Point O'View Elementary, Providence Elementary, Tallwood Elementary, and Woodstock Elementary.

 Catholic High School is a Roman Catholic high school located on Princess Anne Road.

 Regent University, a private Christian facility founded in 1977 by Pat Robertson, is located in Kempsville, as are the Christian Broadcasting Network headquarters and The Founders Inn & Spa.

 Virginia Beach Theological Seminary, a small Christian seminary offering a number of graduate degrees, is also located in this area.